-The Cortex-M33 processor also generates an INVSTATE UsageFault exception if the ICI bits are set to any non-zero value for the following instructions, as these instructions are not eligible for continuation:
+The Cortex-M33 processor also generates an INVSTATE UsageFault exception if the ICI bits are set to any nonzero value for the following instructions, as these instructions are not eligible for continuation:

-- An integer Load Multiple instruction with the base register in the register list, and ICI set to a greater register number than the base register. - An integer Store Multiple instruction with the base register in the register list.
+- An integer Load Multiple instruction with the base register in the register list, and ICI set to a greater register number than the base register. - An integer Store Multiple instruction with base write-back and with the base register in the register list.

 The INVSTATE UsageFault exception takes precedence over any other instruction-related fault type, including NOCP or UNDEFINSTR UsageFault.